The innovation of Betting Exchanges started back in 2000, and it changed the whole betting landscape forever.

 For years bookies just took our custom for granted.
 They just offered us garbage odds, and expected us to queue up to give them our money.
 And like sheep, we did.

 Once the betting exchanges came along, it opened the door to us and totally changed our betting options.
 Instead of just having to take what the bookmakers offered us, all of a sudden we could decide to lay horses or football teams, etc, ourselves.

 Our betting options changed overnight.
 This now meant the bookies had to offer us more, otherwise everyone would have just left en mass and went to the Betting Exchanges.
 Personally, that's what I did.

 The innovation of the Betting Exchange also offered meant no bookmaker's over round, and also the chance to trade football, even before a ball is kicked.
 On the flip side to having no over round, there is the Betting Exchanges commission instead.

 These days Betfair are the dominant market force, and are currently eating up the opposition.
 The World Bet Exchange has fallen by the wayside, with the main rivals to Betfair these days being Smarkets and Betdaq.

-This prompted Ladbrokes to move, and in January 2013 they purchased the Betdaq Betting Exchange.
-This gives Betdaq solid backing in their attempts to fight Betfair for a market share, and it also gives Ladbrokes a firm footing in both the Sportsbook (conventional Bookmaking) and Betting Exchange market places.
+This prompted Ladbrokes to move, and in January 2013 they purchased the Betdaq betting exchange.
+This gave Betdaq solid backing in their attempts to fight Betfair for a market share.
+It also gives Ladbrokes a firm footing in both the Sportsbook and Betting Exchange market places.

-The battle goes on for the market share of Betting Exchange customers, with Betfair in the ascendancy, but set for a long battle with Betdaq for market supremacy.
+The battle goes on for the market share of Betting Exchange customers.
+Currently Betfair is in the ascendancy, and looks set for a long battle with Betdaq and Smarkets for market supremacy.